Skip to content

 Example Attack Scenarios

-• Leftover Apps Used for Privilege Escalation & Lateral Movement: An application created in a test environment, designated to test a workload, is later connected to a sensitive production environment to complete the testing suite, and is not decommissioned once the workload is transferred to run in a production server.
-Then, an attack reaching the less secure test environment can use this application to move laterally within the organization.
+• Leftover Apps Used for Privilege Escalation & Lateral Movement: An application created in a non-production environment for workload testing is connected to a sensitive environment as part of a testing suite.
+Even after the workload is moved to production, the application is not decommissioned.
+Consequently, an attacker compromising the less secure non-production environment could use this application to move laterally within the organization.

 How to Prevent

-• Implement an offboarding process that reviews all NHIs associated with the departing employee.
-For each NHI, determine if it is still required.
-If not, decommission it; otherwise, transfer ownership to another employee and rotate any credentials the departing employee may have had access to during its creation.
+• Implement an offboarding process that reviews all NHIs associated with departing employees.
+Determine if the associated NHIs are still required - if not, decommission them; otherwise, transfer ownership to another employee and rotate any credentials that the departing employee had access to.

 • Automate offboarding steps wherever possible by integrating HR systems with identity and access management (IAM) tools.

-• Regularly audit active NHIs to identify ongoing human usage and block potential misuse.
+• Regularly audit active NHIs to monitor ongoing usage and block potential misuse.

 References